Common Holiday Illnesses and Accidents

 Assuming you don’t get Malaria or Dengue, then the following are probably the biggest risks to your health whilst on holiday on Koh Chang, or anywhere in Thailand for that matter:

-No. Not unless you really think people are using river water to make ice cubes.
-Your ice comes either from the freezer in the nearest 7-eleven or a local water bottling and ice factory on the island.
+No. Your ice comes either from the freezer in the nearest 7-eleven or a local water bottling and ice factory on the island.
 It rates as a ‘Zero’ on the scale of things to be worried about on holiday anywhere in Thailand.
+Problems with ice come from the way it is handled (leaving ice cubes on unclean surfaces, for example) rather than the ice itself.

 If you’re just drinking a couple of bottles of water a day, that isn’t enough.
 Think closer to a bottle every couple of hours.
 Or if not water then some other liquids eg soft drink or fruit shake.
-It’s often very humid here so you will sweat standing still.
+It’s often very humid here so you will find yourself sweating when you are standing still.
 And if you don’t replace that fluid regularly, you’ll get sick.

 Also common, especially in the first week of a holiday when your stomach is just getting used to a whole new set of bacteria.